-As an interdisciplinary artist who works in video, installation, sound, and print, my practice has also been informed by artists such as Yto Barrada and Francis Alÿs.
-Barrada’s visually compelling and socio-politically aware photographs and short films, which present an experimental approach to documentary, have been valuable for my handling of media.
-Francis Alÿs provides a model for artistic intervention that invests in the relationality of aesthetics and politics.
-As an artist, I return—again, and again—to his statement, “Sometimes doing something poetic can become political and sometimes doing something political can become poetic.”
-For me, Alÿs’s statement links back to Stewart’s ordinary affects and Rancière’s distribution of the sensible in a way that affirms that art and seemingly insignificant things can, and do, matter.
+I am interested in how an aesthetic experience can invite alternative ways of sensing and thinking about the external world.
+Philosopher Jacques Rancière asserts that aesthetics is a distribution of the sensible: a partitioning of the sayable and the seeable.
+In this understanding, politics and aesthetics operate along a similar plane, the sensible.
+My artistic approach has been informed by this notion and the belief that interventions into the sensible are doing something.
+Francis Alÿs provides a model for artistic intervention that invests in the slippage of aesthetics and politics.
+As an artist, I return again, and again, to his statement that “Sometimes doing something poetic can become political and sometimes doing something political can become poetic.”
+For me, Alÿs’s statement links back to Stewart’s ordinary affects and Rancière’s distribution of the sensible in a way that affirms that art—and seemingly insignificant things—can, and do, matter.